-1920's Bail Pulls, with 3-1/2" centers, are copies of the original styles used on Mahogany and Cherry furniture manufactured during the early 20th century.
+Brass Bail Pulls, with 3-1/2" centers and 1920's influence, are copies of original styles used on Mahogany and Cherry furniture manufactured during the early 20th century.
 The popularity of traditional furniture designs from the 18th century rejuvenated the use of this Colonial Revival handle.
-Pulls are characterized by the signature center band on bail.
-Choose from three sizes to find the best fit.
+Solid brass pulls are characterized by the signature center band on bail.

 Finish: Polished & Lacquered